Conditions of Service in Scotland

 The NASUWT has produced guidance on requesting Flexible working.

-Any teacher taking on a temporary or ‘fixed-term’ contract should contact the Scotland National Centre.
+Any teacher taking on a temporary or ‘fixed-term’ contract should contact the Scotland National Centre for advice or assistance if necessary.

 Further Education Colleges do not have nationally agreed pay or terms and conditions of employment.
-Each establishment agrees their own and do not come under remit of the Scottish Negotiating Committee for Teachers (new window) (SNCT).
+Each establishment agrees their own.

 Further information or assistance